Trauma-Informed Wellness Education for YOU through Art Therapy and Self-Care

 filler@godaddy.com

-Through my own personal healing journey, I feel inspired to share and support others.
-I do not see this journey of healing as a final destination, but as a continuous process.
-In my adolescent years, I made choices out of pure desperation and ignorance of their outcome or consequences.
-I wanted something different but was not even sure what that might look like.
-The way I coped with the stressors in my life was acceptable and it was what seemed to be the norm.
-The choices I made were having a negative impact on my life and I was unsure how to stop or make the changes necessary to break the cycle.
+In my adolescent years, I made choices out of desperation and a lack of understanding about their outcomes or consequences.
+I knew I wanted something different for my life, but I did not yet know what that might look like.
+The ways I coped with the stressors in my life were common in the environment around me, and for a time they felt like the only options available.
+Over time, however, I began to see that the choices I was making were having a negative impact on my life, yet I did not know how to stop or make the changes necessary to break the cycle.

-Through my art, I was able to uncover the layers and source of my pain.
-Daily self-care has helped me reach a place where I feel strong and grounded enough to sit with that pain, reflect on it, and receive the messages it holds.
-I’m grateful for my journey and everything it has taught me—especially the strength and worth I’ve come to know beyond the limiting beliefs I once held.
+Through my art, I began to uncover and process those layers.
+Creative expression became a way to explore the source of my pain with curiosity and compassion.
+Over time, daily self-care practices helped me reach a place where I feel strong and grounded enough to sit with difficult experiences, reflect on them, and receive the messages they hold.

 Art is beautiful, functional, and healing.
 My work as an artist is predominantly in fibers, although I have experience with many other mediums such as ceramic, glass, found object, metal, and wood.
 While I love them all, I am also drawn to the healing properties art holds.
 Through building and layering, exploring and discovering there is much to learn and share in an art making experience.